NOAA-GFDL/fre-workflows/for-developers.md

 ### Workflow Configuration Hierarchy <a name="workflowconfigheirarchy"></a>

-`cylc` workflow configuration is hierarchical, with site-specific configurations from (`site/`), layered on top of a central workflow configuraton (`flow.cylc`), all of which is layered on top of a global `cylc` scheduler configuration (see section [1.2](#globalcylcconfig)).
+`cylc` workflow configuration is hierarchical, with site-specific configurations from (`site/`), layered on top of a central workflow configuration (`flow.cylc`), all of which is layered on top of a global `cylc` scheduler configuration (see section [1.2](#globalcylcconfig)).
 I.e., the global scheduler configuration is included first, then the central workflow template (`flow.cylc`) with basic task-parameters/task-family definitions, and then a site-specific configuration is appended and parsed from the `site/` directory.